British Rail Class 31: Class 31/1

 The first few locos externally had much in common with the original 31/0s as twenty lacked the roof mounted headcode box (D5520–29/35/39/42/47/51/52/55/56/59/62), and fifteen were also limited to 80 mi/h (D5520–D5534), but were otherwise the same as subsequent locos.
 The whole sub-class had steam heating boilers fitted, had the Blue Star Electro-Pneumatic multiple-working controls as found on many other BR classes.
 The Class 31/1s could be found on a variety of secondary and relief passenger duties as well as parcels and freight traffic.
 While used in East Anglia, with locos allocated to Stratford and March depots, they were found throughout the Eastern Region of BR with Finsbury Park sporting a large allocation along with the depots at Tinsley, Immingham and Thornaby.
 Locos were also allocated to Bristol Bath Road and Old Oak Common on the Western Region, where they could be found working passenger trains as far west as Barnstaple and Paignton.
 In the early 1980s Healey Mills and Bescot on the Midland Region also gained an allocation as replacements for Class 25s.

 Class 31/4

 The Class 31/4s, numbered from 31400 to 31469, were conversions of 31/1s to which electric train heating (ETH) was fitted.
 They had an ETH index of 66, equivalent to 330 kW, which was sufficient to power trains of up to eleven Mk 3 carriages.
 This allowed them to pre-heat long trains moving between depot and a station for a service to be worked by a larger locomotive.
-When passenger services were worked 31/4s they rarely exceeded four or five carriages.
+When passenger services were worked by 31/4s they rarely exceeded four or five carriages.
 330 kW accounted for about a third of the total electrical power output.
 When ETH was being supplied, the traction power output of the 31/4 subclass was therefore limited to around two-thirds of that of the non-ETH variants; this did not help the performance of an already somewhat underpowered locomotive.